SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 Note that, we can also combine `MassActionJump` with `VariableRateJump` when
-using the `QueueMethod` aggregator in the same manner.
+using the `Coevolve` aggregator in the same manner.

 ## Adding Jumps to a Differential Equation
 If we instead used some form of differential equation instead of a